brucechanglongxu/brucechanglongxu.github.io/_posts/2020-12-17-MyAcademicTrajectory.md

 title: My Academic Trajectory
 ---

 In order to complete all four of my major requirements, I will need to maintain myself at an average of 22-units throughout the academic year and continue to take classes throughout the summer.
 I am thankful that all of the mathematics classes are at most 3 units and most graduate level EE-CS/Physics classes are also three units in total.
 It is safe to say that I may not receive much rest or sleep over the next few years, that is not to say that I won't enjoy the journey however!
+I am determined to graduate with a 4.0 GPA.

 Winter Quarter 2021 (22 Units)